RMITLibrary/easy_cite/2022-build/markdown/chicagob.md

 - For news broadcasts begin the citation with the name of the journalist or reporter.
 Include the title of news segment and name of the news program

-Creator's Family Name, Given Name.
+{.hanging-indent}Creator's Family Name, Given Name.
 Year.
 “Title of Video.”
 Additional information.
 Online video, duration.
 Accessed date.
-URL.
+URL. {/.hanging-indent}

 > {.hanging-indent}Brown, Brené.
 2010.
 “The Power of Vulnerability.”
 Filmed June 2010 in Houston, TX.
 TED video, 20:49.
 Accessed July 4, 2021. https<nolink>://www.ted.com/talks/brene\_brown\_the\_power\_of\_vulnerability. {/.hanging-indent}
 > {.hanging-indent}Jack, Simon.
 2022. *BBC News: Business*.
 “Why your fish and chips may cost a lot more.”
 Filmed and edited by Samantha Everett.
 Produced by Ollie Smith.
 Aired March 17, 2022.
 Online video, 02:29.
 Accessed March 21, 2022. https<nolink>://www.bbc.com/news/av/business-60762921. {/.hanging-indent}